Switzerland is one of the most visited countries in Europe, and once you get there, it is so easy to understand why.

 In other places, you can pay with a credit card, although you should check your issuer to be sure no foreign exchange fee applies.
 By having some cash on you, it is easier to deal with potential emergencies, and if you do not take out too much, you avoid ending up with leftover CHF in your pockets.

-The tips above will surely make your trip better but remember that there are always things that are often not mentioned and you can always talk to the locals to get some insights you will love during your stay.
+The travel tips above will surely make your trip better but remember that there are always things that are often not mentioned and you can always talk to the locals to get some insights you will love during your stay.
 Take advantage of this and allow some freedom when you travel to Switzerland.
 You will surely not regret it.